gipfeli-io/documentation/docs/infrastructure/basics.md

 5. Check the newly created CloudRun instance.
 You'll need to configure it - see the existing instances for details on how to configure them.
 Note that you'll also have to disable authentication if it is a public URL.
 6. Verify the frontend works.
 7. Repeat steps 3-6 for the backend API.
+Note that you'll also have to add a connection in the deployment configuration such that the API may reach the database.

 This is basically it.
 If you need subdomains, you also need to configure DNS records etc.